kaolinmc/website/docs/design.md

 ---
-title: Overview
+title: Design Philosophy
-order: 2
+order: 12
+ignore: true
 ---

-# Design Philosophy

 Kaolin is designed with simplicity in mind.
 Once you get over the quirks that make it different from other mod loaders, intuition is key; if it feels like it should work a certain way, it probably does.
 For this reason, Kaolin is broken